-I tested Comodo’s web security by visiting 50 different phishing websites listed on PhishTank.
-Comodo blocked a few of the websites.
+It only blocked a few websites when I visited over 50 dangerous ones.
 When I switched Comodo’s web protection off and tried visiting the same phishing websites on Chrome, Edge, and Firefox, the default web protection on these browsers blocked more dangerous websites than Comodo.

 Comodo also includes a web filtering feature, but it’s not good either.
 It’s only compatible with Internet Explorer, which is an obsolete web browser.
 McAfee, on the other hand, can filter websites on Chrome, Edge, and Firefox.

 McAfee’s web protection performed much more efficiently than Comodo’s.
-McAfee utilizes a web-based extension called WebAdvisor, and it’s compatible with Edge, Chrome, and Firefox.
+It has a web-based extension called WebAdvisor, and it’s compatible with Edge, Chrome, and Firefox.

-I tested WebAdvisor by visiting the same 50 phishing websites I used to test Comodo.
-McAfee blocked every dangerous website — including ones missed by Comodo and the default protections on Firefox, Edge, and Chrome.
+McAfee blocked every dangerous website when I tried visiting the same 50 — including ones missed by Comodo and the default protections on Firefox, Edge, and Chrome.